 Where do we invest our assets?

-For the money invested in the Tuleva Third Pillar Pension Fund, we buy shares in more than 2,900 of the world’s largest listed companies – all of which are included in the MSCI All Country World (MSCI ACWI) index.
+For the money invested in the Tuleva Third Pillar Pension Fund, we buy shares in around 3,000 of the world’s largest listed companies – all of which are included in the MSCI All Country World (MSCI ACWI) index.

 As a reminder, an index is nothing but a list.
 The MSCI ACWI index is a list of the world’s largest listed companies by market value.
 The relative share of each company in the index is its market value divided by the total market value of all the companies in the index.
 (The stocks of more than 30,000 companies are traded on world stock exchanges.
 The MSCI ACWI draws a line at the 3,000 largest companies for practical reasons, as the relative share of each following company in the portfolio would be negligible.)